javascript-tutorial/en.javascript.info/2-ui/1-document/06-dom-attributes-and-properties/article.md

 div.setAttribute('order-state', 'canceled');
 ```

 But there may be a possible problem with custom attributes.
 What if we use a non-standard attribute for our purposes and later the standard introduces it and makes it do something?
-The HTML language is alive, it grows, more attributes appear to suit the needs of developers.
+The HTML language is alive, it grows, and more attributes appear to suit the needs of developers.
 There may be unexpected effects in such case.

 To avoid conflicts, there exist [data-*](https://html.spec.whatwg.org/#embedding-custom-non-visible-data-with-the-data-*-attributes) attributes.